 - Microbusinesses using Excel for payroll calculations: Because ExcelPayroll is based on the Microsoft Excel program, the transition would be easy if you’re familiar with the software.
 The tools are just more structured and have a higher level of automation than you would get using manual spreadsheets.

-- Companies with more than 10 employees: Businesses with more than just a handful of employees would benefit from a more complete solution with HR tools, benefits, and payment options.
+- Companies with more than 10 employees: While ExcelPayroll can compute pay based on timecard entries of 57 active employees, we only recommend it for companies with 10 or fewer team members.
+Businesses with more than just a handful of employees would benefit from a more complete solution with stronger payroll compliance controls and additional HR, benefits, and payment tools.
 Check out our best payroll software guide for more options.

 - Businesses paying executive-level salaries: ExcelPayroll doesn’t support paying a single employee more than $458,300 in a year.
 If anyone on your payroll earns more than that amount, you’ll need a different service.
 Read our guide on the best payroll services for a list of other services you should consider.

 - Restaurants paying tipped employees: ExcelPayroll doesn’t support paying an hourly rate less than $7.50, so restaurants with tipped workers won’t find this useful.
 The federal tipped minimum wage is much less, $2.13 an hour.
 Check out our restaurant payroll software guide if you need other options.